Deadline: March 24th, 2022, AoE

 Survey papers that provide a broad overview of a particular topic of relevance to the conference.
 The submission should survey relevant work to this area and be presented in a comprehensive and cohesive manner.
 In addition to research surveys, we also strongly encourage submissions from policymakers and practitioners that survey the state-of-the-art approaches used in a particular application domain and are accessible to both an academic and a non-academic audience.

-For the policy and practice track, submissions will have the option to be either archival or non-archival, with preference given to archival papers.
-The archival track welcomes submissions that constitute new research papers that have not been published in conference proceedings or journals before.
-The non-archival track also welcomes research papers that have been published no earlier than January 2019.
-Authors should upload a PDF of their paper to EasyChair and should also upload any relevant material, such as datasets for dataset submissions, in the supplementary section.
-There are no formatting or length requirements for the PDF submission, but accepted archival papers will have a page limit of 10 pages in the camera-ready version.
+For the research track, submissions will have the option to be either archival or non-archival.
+For papers in disciplinary areas where archival conference papers are the norm, preference will be given to archival submissions.
+Papers in the archival track will be published in conference proceedings in the ACM Digital Library; papers in the non-archival track will not be published as part of the conference (and may be submitted in the future to an archival venue, if not already published).
+The archival track welcomes submissions that constitute new research papers that have not been published in conference proceedings before, as well as papers under submission in journal publications.
+The non-archival track also welcomes research papers that have been published no earlier than January 2020.
+Authors should upload a PDF of their paper to EasyChair.
+There are no formatting or length requirements for the PDF submission, but accepted archival papers will have a page limit of at most 14 pages in the camera-ready version at the time of publication, using the ACM Traditional Camera Ready Submission template.
 In addition to the PDF, authors are asked to upload a 200-250 word description onto EasyChair summarizing their submission and its relevance to the conference.

 Submissions will be evaluated on the following criteria: